-The third use case is in debugging RTM-using code via a controlled environment.
+The third use case is in debugging RTM code via a controlled environment.
 Through emulation, it is possible to introduce abort-generating events at specific points and observe the effects.
 It is also possible to collect detailed trace data from running code.
 We have designed, implemented, and evaluated a system for Intel RTM emulation within the Palacios VMM.
 Our techniques are not specific to Palacios, and could be implemented in other VMMs as well.
+Our implementation will be available as part of the open-source Palacios codebase when this paper is published.
 Our contributions are as follows:

 - We have designed a page-flipping technique that allows instruction execution while capturing instruction fetches, and data reads and writes.
-This technique avoids the need for any instruction emulation or complex instruction decoding-the only decoding functionality we need is to determine the instruction length.
-Given the baroque nature of the x86/64 ISA, this greatly simplifies RTM emulation and could be applied to other services. - We have designed an emulation technique for RTM based around the page-flipping technique, redo-logging, undefined opcode exceptions, and hypercalls.
+This technique avoids the need for any instruction emulation or complex instruction decoding other than determining instruction length.
+This greatly simplifies RTM emulation and could be applied to other services. - We have designed an emulation technique for RTM based around the page-flipping technique, redo-logging, undefined opcode exceptions, and hypercalls.
 The technique is extensible, allowing for the inclusion of different hardware models, for example different cache sizes and structures. - We have implemented the RTM emulation technique in Palacios.
-The entire technique comprises about 1300 lines of C code. - We have evaluated our VMM-based RTM emulation technique and compared it with Intel's emulator-based implementation of Haswell RTM in the Software Development Emulator [8].
+The entire technique comprises about 1300 lines of C code. - We have evaluated our VMM-based RTM emulation technique and compared it with Intel's emulator-based implementation of Haswell RTM in the Software Development Emulator [6].
 Our implementation is approximately 60 times faster when a transaction is executing, and has full performance when none are.

-Related work: Herlihy and Moss introduced HTM [6].
-Recent work by Rajwar, Herlihy, and Lai showed how HTM could be extended such that hardware resource limitations would not be programmer visible [14].
+Related work: Herlihy and Moss introduced HTM [4].
+Recent work by Rajwar, Herlihy, and Lai showed how HTM could be extended such that hardware resource limitations would not be programmer visible [11].
 Unbounded transactional memory [2] shows that hardware designs that allow arbitrarily long transactions are feasible, and this work also demonstrated that using such transactions would allow for significant speedups in Java and Linux kernel code.
-Hammond et al [5] have argued for using such powerful transactions as the basic unit of parallelism, coherence, and consistency.
+Hammond et al. [3] have argued for using such powerful transactions as the basic unit of parallelism, coherence, and consistency.
 In contrast to such work, our goal is simply to efficiently emulate a specific commercially available HTM system that will have model-specific hardware resource limitations.
 By using our system, programmers will be able to test how different hardware limits might affect their programs.
 However, because the conditions under which our system aborts a transaction are software defined, and the core conflict detection process will work for a transaction of any size, provided sufficient memory is available, our system could also be employed to test models such as the ones described above.
+IBM has produced their own implementation of HTM in the BlueGene/Q architecture [13].

 Our system leverages common software transactional data structures, such as hashes and redo logs.
-Moore et al developed an undo log-based hardware transactional memory system [13] which lets all writes go through to memory and rolls them back upon conflict detection.
+Moore et al. developed an undo log-based hardware transactional memory system [10] which lets all writes go through to memory and rolls them back upon conflict detection.
 Our emulator rolls a redo log forward on a commit.